AdobeDocs/experience-manager-64.en/help/sites-administering/closed-user-groups.md

 CUG policies are expected to be created at the JCR node defining the subtree to be subject to restricted read access.
 This is likely to be a AEM page in case the CUG is expected afect the whole tree.

-Note that placing the CUG policy only at the jcr:content node located below a given page will only restrict access to the content s.str. of a given page but will not take effect on any siblings or child pages.
+Note that placing the CUG policy only at the jcr:content node located below a given page will only restrict access to the contents of a given page but will not take effect on any siblings or child pages.
 This may be a valid use case and it is possible to achieve with a repository editor that allows to apply fine grained access content content.
 However, it contrasts the former implementation where placing a cq:cugEnabled property on the jcr:content node was internally re-mapped to the page node.
 This mapping is no longer performed.

 **Permission Evaluation With CUG Policies**